Here are some frightening statistics for you.

-Just considering cyber crime, the most recent tally in 2017 reveals that there were over 500,000 successful cyber-attacks against Australian small businesses (SMB’s).
-These attacks were mostly in the form of email/phishing scams, ransomware scams and hacking attempts, all of which often result in the loss of critical systems and key data assets.
+Just considering cybercrime, the most recent tally in 2017 reveals that there were over 500,000 successful cyber-attacks against Australian small businesses (SMBs).
+These attacks were mostly in the form of email or phishing scams, ransomware scams and hacking attempts, all of which often result in the loss of critical systems and key data assets.

 The reason that this data loss is so crippling is because of the kind of data at stake.
 Whenever data loss is mentioned, it refers to the irrecoverable loss of key assets such as:

 These are just a few of the broad strokes that businesses commonly rely on to function.
-Businesses also tend to have unique system & data assets that they are dependent on.
+Businesses also tend to have unique systems and data assets that they depend on.
 When data loss occurs, it’s these key data assets that are at stake, and it’s the loss of these assets that is causing Australian businesses to fail.